-School boards play a significant role in fostering the vitality of local communities throughout New Hampshire.
+School boards play a significant role in fostering vital local communities throughout New Hampshire.
 They respond to the needs of their communities and reflect the will of the citizens in their districts.
-School boards are one of the only public service positions whose constituents—the students themselves, cannot elect them to serve.
+School boards are one of the only public service positions whose constituents — the students themselves — cannot elect them to serve.
 Voters place great trust in elected board members to sustain and advance education, knowing that school board decisions will impact future generations and their community’s potential to thrive.

 Great school boards:

 - Are committed to a vision of high expectations for all students;

 - Have strong shared beliefs and values about all students’ ability to learn;